 In August 2015, Mansfield District Council set up a Housing Company (Mansfield Homes Ltd) which will be responsible for building housing within the District.
 Mansfield District Council is the sole shareholder of this company.
-The board of the Housing Company will consist of Directors, of which 3 will be made up of appointed elected Members or Officers of Mansfield District Council.
-During the 2017/2018 financial year, the Housing Company started trading, however this was limited to developing potential schemes; to date there has been no house building by the Housing Company.
-Mansfield District Council has loaned Mansfield Homes Ltd £535,000 during 2017/2018 (the total loan to date amounts to £535,000 this figure is included within note 19 Long Term Debtors).
+The board of the Housing Company consists of Directors, of which 3 are made up of appointed elected Members or Officers of Mansfield District Council.
+During the 2018/2019 financial year, the Housing Company started building homes, with these expected to be completed in September 2019.
+Mansfield District Council has loaned Mansfield Homes Ltd £4.029m during 2018/2019 (the total loan to date amounts to £4.564m, this figure is included within Note 19 Long Term Debtors).
+The Group Accounts section of these financial statements shows the consolidated position of Mansfield District Council and Mansfield Homes Ltd.

-37. MANSFIELD AND DISTRICT JOINT CREMATORIUM
+36. MANSFIELD AND DISTRICT JOINT CREMATORIUM